leebehrens/invitilo/README.md

 It started with a few simple formatting changes to `PS1` in my `.bashrc`.
 Then it was ensuring the prompt always started on a new line.
 Up next was how to format the Python virtual environment indicator when it appeared in the prompt.
 And then Git branch info.

 By then, I (again) ran across a few screen shots with [Powerline](https://github.com/powerline/powerline)-like command prompts of varying themes.
-Hmm...
+Themes, hmm...

 Look!
 Another shiny programming challenge to solve.